ulahello/sw/README.md

 `sw` is a simple terminal stopwatch which runs as a shell.

-you interact with it by typing commands, and responding to prompts.
+you interact with it by typing commands and responding to prompts.

 ## usage